mats the damp open forest margin sites

 - Not Threatened

-The leaves and stems are edible and have a mild, spinach-like flavour.
-They can be eaten raw in salads or cooked as a green vegetable.
-It is very similar to introduced chickweed (Stellaria media) but has slightly larger flowers.
-A native that is easy to mistake for an invader.
+It does not inhabit the dry exclusively.
+Stellaria decipiens is small, trailing herb.
+Pairs of pointed leaves.
+Plant that looks like weed.
+Plant that is useful.
+Leaves and stems are edible.
+Mild, spinach-like flavour.
+Can be eaten raw in salads or cooked as green vegetable.
+Very similar to introduced chickweed or Stellaria media but has slightly larger flowers.
+Native that is easy to mistake for invader.

-The leaves are arranged in opposite pairs along the stem, each pair at right angles to the pair below.
-The leaves are pointed and bright green.
-The stems are slender and trailing, rooting at the nodes, forming loose mats.
-A plant that spreads without asking permission.
+Leaves arranged in opposite pairs along stem.
+Each pair at right angles to pair below.
+Leaves pointed and bright green.
+Stems slender and trailing.
+Rooting at nodes.
+Forming loose mats.
+Plant that spreads without asking permission.

-The flowers are small and white, with five petals that are deeply divided, making them look like ten petals.
-They appear in spring and summer, followed by small, capsule-like fruits containing the seeds.
-A flower that pretends to have more petals than it does.
+Flowers small and white.
+Five petals deeply divided.
+Making them look like ten petals.
+Appear in spring and summer.
+Followed by small, capsule-like fruits containing seeds.
+Flower that pretends to have more petals than it does.

-Native chickweed is very similar to the introduced chickweed (Stellaria media) that is common in gardens and lawns.
-The native species has slightly larger flowers and is less aggressive.
-It is found in damp, open areas, often in native grassland and at forest margins.
-A plant that minds its own business.
+Native chickweed very similar to introduced chickweed.
+Native species has slightly larger flowers.
+Less aggressive.
+Found in damp, open areas.
+Often in native grassland and at forest margins.
+Plant that minds its own business.

-To find native chickweed is to search the damp margins of forests and streams.
-Look for the trailing mats of pointed leaves, the small, star-shaped white flowers.
-It is a humble plant, but it is useful.
-A handful of leaves can add a mild, spinach-like flavour to a salad or a soup.
+To find native chickweed is to search damp margins of forests and streams.
+Look for trailing mats of pointed leaves.
+Small, star-shaped white flowers.
+Humble plant but useful.
+Handful of leaves can add mild, spinach-like flavour to salad or soup.

-The forest margin is damp.
-The chickweed trails between the grasses, white stars scattered in the green.
+Forest margin is damp.
+Chickweed trails between grasses.
+White stars scattered in green.
 Most people walk past without noticing.
-The chickweed does not mind.
+Chickweed does not mind.

 It was not trying to be noticed.
-It was just growing where the ground stays wet.
+It was just growing where ground stays wet.
+And that seems to be enough.